utm-cssc/website/content/resources/web.md

 Usually, this involves working with databases to store data from users which is then extracted from the database and used in other parts of the application.

-### What You Need to Know to be a Backend Developer
+### What You Need to Know to Be a Backend Developer

 <grid-1-x-2 :reversed="true" desc="Check out this video on how to get started as a backend developer" link="https://www.youtube.com/watch?v=0Kv_k4ypj6o" button="Get Started Now!" img-Src="https://codecondo.com/wp-content/uploads/2017/09/back-end-developer.jpg"></grid-1-x-2>

-## How do I get started with web development?
+## How Do I Get Started With Web Development?

 ### Scrimba